SQLMesh Observer

 We now describe the specific measures SQLMesh captures about each entity.

-SQLMesh performs its primary actions during plans and runs, so most measures are generated when they occur.
+SQLMesh performs its primary actions during plans and runs, so measures are automatically generated when they occur.
 Both plans and runs are executed in a specific environment, so all of their measures are environment-specific.

 These measures are recorded and stored for each plan or run in a specific environment: